AlphaKretin/bastion-bot/README.md

 The `.skill` command searches for a Skill, from Yu-Gi-Oh!
 Duel Links, and returns its name, description, and a list of which characters can obtain the Skill and how.

 ### .top
-Usage: `.top [number] [stat]`
+Usage: `.top [number] [stat] [lang]`

 The `.top` command looks up the rankings for a given statistic, and returns the most common, up to the given amount.
 The available options are:
 `cards`, which will look up the most commonly searched cards.
 `inputs`, which will look up the most commonly entered search terms when searching for cards.
 `commands`, which will look up the most commonly used commands of the bot.
-If not all the parameters are specified, it will default to the top 10 cards.
+If not all the parameters are specified, it will default to the top 10 cards in English.
+If a language is specified, it will look for a card with a name like you typed in that language.

 ### Scripting Library
 Usage: `.f [function name]`, `.c [constant name]`, `.param [parameter name]`